FarmBot-Docs/farmbot-genesis/v1.6/assembly/electronics.md

 Follow [these instructions](https://software.farm.bot/docs/farmbot-os) on the software documentation hub to install **FarmBot OS** onto the [[micro SD card]].

+{%
+include callout.html
+type="search"
+content="The microSD card will be located either in the [[Raspberry Pi]] or in a clear plastic storage case in one of the boxes."
+%}

 # Step 9: Mount the power supply

 Mount the [[power supply]] to your **supporting infrastructure** using four [[wood screws]].
 The power supply is IP67 rated, so it can withstand rain and the elements.